-Frequently Asked Questions About Arizona Registered Agent Services
+Frequently Asked Questions About Arizona Statutory Agent Services

-Who can serve as a registered agent in Arizona?
+Who can serve as a statutory agent in Arizona?

-In Arizona, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Arizona and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+In Arizona, there aren’t many complicated requirements for statutory agent eligibility.
+Any individual or business entity located within the state can serve as your company’s statutory agent.
+The only requirements are that they have a permanent address in Arizona and that your company itself can not serve as its own statutory agent (although you or one of your co-owners may assume this role individually).
+In addition, Arizona is one of six states that require statutory agents to be at least 18 years old.

-Unlike some states, Arizona does not have an explicit age requirement (some states require the appointed agent to be at least 18 years of age).
-That said, we do recommend that you pick a responsible individual you can trust or one of the services listed above.
-If the registered agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
-Most adults can fill this role easily, but we do recommend careful consideration while you make this appointment.
+We recommend that you pick a responsible individual you can trust or one of the services listed above.
+If the statutory agent does not fulfill their duties completely and accurately, it can cause unnecessary hassle for a business.
+Most responsible adults can fill this role easily, but we do recommend careful consideration while you make this appointment.

-Must my registered agent be located in Arizona?
+Must my statutory agent be located in Arizona?

 Yes.
-If your registered agent is an individual, that person must live in Arizona.
-If your agent is a business entity, that company must either be a domestic Arizona business or one with authority to conduct business in the state.
+If your statutory agent is an individual, that person must live in Arizona.
+If your agent is a business entity, that company must either be a domestic Arizona business or one with the authority to conduct business in the state.

-How can I change my registered agent in Arizona?
+How can I change my statutory agent in Arizona?

-How does the Arizona registered agent resignation process work?
+How does the Arizona statutory agent resignation process work?

-How much does it cost to change my Arizona registered agent?
+How much does it cost to change my Arizona statutory agent?

-What are my options if I don’t want to hire an Arizona registered agent service?
+What are my options if I don’t want to hire an Arizona statutory agent service?

 One common option is to serve as your company’s own statutory agent or enlist the assistance of a trusted friend or family member.
 The other route is to hire an attorney or accountant to handle this role.
 Maybe you prefer the added professionalism these people can provide, maybe you have an existing relationship with an attorney or accountant you trust, etc.